-- (a) Secured Creditors.
-Either (i) each impaired secured creditor retains its liens securing its secured claim and receives on account of its secured claim deferred cash payments having a present value equal to the amount of its allowed secured claim, (ii) each impaired secured creditor realizes the "indubitable equivalent" of its allowed secured claim or (iii) the property securing the claim is sold free and clear of liens with such liens to attach to the proceeds of the sale and the treatment of such liens on proceeds to be as provided in clause (i) or (ii) above.
-The Plan meets these requirements as to Allowed Secured Claims because the Allowed Secured Claims will be paid in full and because holders of these Claims will retain their liens pending payment in full. - (b) Unsecured Creditors.
-Either (i) each impaired unsecured creditor receives or retains under the plan property of a value equal to the amount of its allowed claim or (ii) the holders of claims and interests that are junior to the claims of the dissenting class will not receive any property under the plan.
+(a) Secured Creditors.
+Either (i) each impaired secured creditor retains its liens securing its secured claim and receives on account of its secured claim deferred cash payments having a present value equal to the amount of its allowed secured claim, (ii) each impaired secured creditor realizes the "indubitable equivalent" of its allowed secured claim or (iii) the property securing the claim is sold free and clear of liens with such liens to attach to the proceeds of the sale and the treatment of such liens on proceeds to be as provided in clause (i) or

+- Unsecured Creditors.
+Either (i) each impaired unsecured creditor (b) receives or retains under the plan property of a value equal to the amount of its allowed claim or (ii) the holders of claims and interests that are junior to the claims of the dissenting class will not receive any property under the plan.
 (This provision is often referred to as the "absolute priority" rule.)
-The Plan meets this requirement as to Allowed Unsecured Claims because the Allowed Unsecured Claims will be paid in full. - (c) Interests.
-Either (i) each holder of an equity interest will receive or retain under the plan property of a value equal to the greatest of the fixed liquidation preference to which such holder is entitled, the fixed redemption price to which such holder is entitled or the value of the Interest or (ii) the holder of an Interest that is junior to the nonaccepting Class will not receive or retain any property under the Plan.
-The Plan meets this requirement because Allowed Unsecured Claims are being paid in full.
-The Interest in CAR will be transferred to the Purchaser as part of the Sale.
-UBR will be wound up and dissolved or merged into the Reorganized Debtor.
-The Reorganized Debtor will have conveyed to it a mineral royalty interest only because Allowed Unsecured Claims with higher priority under the absolute priority rule will be paid in full.
+The Plan meets this requirement as to Allowed Unsecured Claims because (i) in the event of the Sale closing, the Allowed Unsecured Claims will be paid in full, or (ii) in the event that the Sale does not close and the Assets are sold pursuant to an Alternative Sale or Auction, no party holding an Allowed Claim or Interest junior to the Claims of a dissenting class will receive any distribution under the Plan. - Interests.
+Either (i) each holder of an equity interest will receive or retain under the plan property of a value equal to the greatest of the fixed liquidation preference to which such holder is entitled, the fixed redemption price to which such holder is entitled or the value of the Interest or (ii) the holder of an Interest that is junior to the nonaccepting class will not receive or retain any property under the Plan.
+The Plan meets this requirement because (i) in the Event that the Sale closes, Allowed Unsecured Claims will be paid in full, or (ii) in the event that the Sale does not close and the Assets are sold pursuant to an Alternative Sale or Auction, no party holding an Allowed Interest junior to the Allowed Claims or Interests of a dissenting Class will receive any distribution under the Plan.
+If the Sale to the Purchaser closes, the Interest in CAR will be transferred to the Purchaser as part of the Sale, UBR will be wound up and dissolved or merged into the Reorganized Debtor, the Reorganized Debtor will have conveyed to it a mineral royalty interest only because Allowed Unsecured Claims with higher priority under the absolute priority rule will be paid in full.